x1linwang/dbproj1/README.md

 Also, [./templates/index.html](./templates/index.html) has an interesting function that can do a database operation that query restaurant reviews containing certain text.
 The function created in [server.py](server.py) gives the detailed database operations using engine and sql query.
 Then [./templates/query.html](./templates/Query.html) displays the results from the database operations conducted by server.py.

-## Result
+## Result and Project Expansion

 The project was graded <b>99.5/100</b> which is one of the highest scores in class.
 We are quite satisfied with the result.

 In second half of the class, we expanded our project [./docs/Expansion.pdf](./docs/Expansion.pdf) by adding a composite type "event" and a trigger to enforce the total participation constraints.
 We also explored more topics in database systems such as query optimization.